eBardX/XestiMonitors/README.md

 ## <a name="overview">Overview</a>

-The XestiMonitors framework provides more than three dozen fully-functional monitor classes right out of the box that make it easy for your app to detect and respond to many common system-generated events.
+The XestiMonitors framework provides more than *sixty* fully-functional monitor classes right out of the box that make it easy for your app to detect and respond to many common system-generated events.

 Among other things, you can think of XestiMonitors as a better way to manage the most common notifications (primarily on iOS and tvOS).
-At present, XestiMonitors provides “wrappers” around most `UIKit` notifications (see [UIKit Monitors](#uikit_monitors)) and some `Foundation` notifications (see [Foundation Monitors](#foundation_monitors)).
+At present, XestiMonitors provides “wrappers” around nearly all `UIKit` notifications (see [UIKit Monitors](#uikit_monitors)) and many `Foundation` notifications (see [Foundation Monitors](#foundation_monitors)).

 XestiMonitors also provides convenient “wrappers” around several frameworks and